Neth072/Claymore-s-Dual-Ethereum-Decred-Siacoin-Lbry-Pascal-Blake2s-Keccak-AMD-NVIDIA-GPU-Miner-v11.9.1/Readme!!!.txt

   It's a problem of RDC, use TeamViewer or some other remote access software.
 Or try to use latest version of the miner.

 - I see only one card instead of two in temperature management info.
-  Disable CrossFire, don't use Remote Desktop Connection.
+ Â Disable CrossFire, don't use Remote Desktop Connection.
 Or try to use latest version of the miner.

 - Miner works in ETH-only mode but crashes in dual mode.
   Dual mode requires more power, so make sure PSU power is enough and check GPU clocks if you OC'ed them.